|Baseball Attendance Reports

 was done by me.
 Much of this information cannot be found anywhere else.

-- Historical attendance highlights going back to 1900
+- Major League attendance statistics going back to 1900

 - Attendance in multi-team cities

-- Attendance records for baseball and other sports
+- Season, game, and sellout attendance records for baseball and other sports

 - Changes in attendance since the 1994-95 strike